CSCfi/csc-user-guide/docs/cloud/rahti2/storage/volume-snapshot.md

 ## Volume snapshot provisioning

-There are two ways to provision snapshots in Rahti2: by web interface and by using yaml files.
+There are two ways to provision snapshots in Rahti2: by web interface and by using CLI.

 # Prerequisites